shashanksharad/AccordiLytics/README.md

 It uses Accord.NET framework for performing machine learning & statistics operations and derives its name from same.

 # Installing
-To install AccordiLytics simply download and run the Setup.msi file and follow the instructions.
+To install AccordiLytics simply download and run the Setup.msi file and follow the instructions. .NET 4.6+ is required.

 # Sample Project